Skip to main content

 How do ad blockers affect Kameleoon?

-For Client-Side SDKs, you will need to use the networkDomain parameter in the SDK initialization to benefit from this feature.
-When you set a custom domain, the SDK uses it for all outgoing network requests to our servers for tracking purposes or when fetching SDK configuration updates.
+Once configured, Kameleoon will use your custom domain for all outgoing network requests to our servers, whether for tracking purposes or fetching SDK configuration updates.